ARCHIVED-mean-stack/session-4/README.md

 ##Homework

 1. add gulp-sftp to your homework package.json file, edit your gulpfile and publish your homework to a server.
+Note: a final rendering of this ongoing project consistutes your midterm project and must be available both as a website on a server for viewing and a github repo.
+The midterm projects are due on the seventh class.

 ##Reading

 Dickey - Write Modern Web Apps with the MEAN Stack: Mongo, Express, AngularJS and Node.js, chapter 3.
 Please attempt to implement his sample app on your computer.
-Here's his [Github repo with sample code](https://github.com/dickeyxxx/mean-sample)
+Here's his [Github repo with sample code](https://github.com/dickeyxxx/mean-sample).
+Be sure to look at the branches.

 [Mozilla on DOM Scripting](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)